Intermittent fasting is easy to implement, yet it’s an incredibly powerful method for losing weight and improving your overall well-being.

 It’s important to understand that everyone reacts slightly differently to fasting.
 That’s just because of differences in our genetic makeup and physiology.
 So, for example, you might get into a light state of ketosis at 14 hours while someone else has to fast for 16 hours.

-While testing if you’re in ketosis is easy (see my keto products page for test kits), it’s difficult to test for autophagy.
+While testing if you’re in ketosis is easy, it’s difficult to test for autophagy.
 That’s why I try to err on the side of longer fasts.

 Tips for Intermittent Fasting